spokestack/spokestack.io/content/blog/implementing-reprompts-with-spokestack.md

 ---
-title: Implementing reprompts with Spokestack
+title: Implementing Reprompts with Spokestack
 date: '2020-06-09T05:00:00.000Z'
 description: A tutorial for reprompting a user after a period of inactivity
 author: josh